andrejbauer/mathematics-and-computation/_posts/2008-08-13-intuitionistic-mathematics-for-physics.md

 is true if there exists a program which takes $x$ as input and outputs either $0$ and evidence of $\phi(x)$, or $1$ and evidence of $\psi(x)$.
 In other words, the program is [a decision procedure](http://en.wikipedia.org/wiki/Decision_procedure) which tells us which of the two disjuncts holds, and why.
 Under this interpretation the [Law of Excluded Middle](http://en.wikipedia.org/wiki/Law_of_excluded_middle) fails because there are unsolvable decision problems, such as the [Halting problem](http://en.wikipedia.org/wiki/Halting_problem).

-The computationally minded readers might entertain themselves by figuring out a computational explanation of potentially true statements (Hint: first interpret Pierce&#8217;s Law in terms of continuations).
+The computationally minded readers might entertain themselves by figuring out a computational explanation of potentially true statements (Hint: first interpret Pierce's Law in terms of continuations).
 I have not done it myself.

 #### Topological interpretation

-We may replace the phrases &#8220;data structure&#8221; and &#8220;program&#8221; in the computational interpretation by &#8220;topological space&#8221; and &#8220;continuous function&#8221;, respectively.
+We may replace the phrases “data structure” and “program” in the computational interpretation by “topological space” and “continuous function”, respectively.
 Thus a statement is true if it is witnessed by a continuous function which transforms input (hypotheses) to output (conclusions).

 The basis for this explanation may be found in physics if we think about what it means for a function to be continuous in terms of communication or information processing.
 Suppose an observer wants to communicate a real-valued quantity $x$ to another observer.
 They can do it in many ways: by making sounds, by sending electromagnetic signals, by sending particles from one place to another, by manufacturing and sending a stick of length $x$ by mail, etc. However, as long as they use up only a finite amount of resources (time, space, energy) they will be able to communicate only a finite amount of information about $x$.
 Similarly, in any physical process (computer, brain, abacus) which transforms an input value $x$ to an output value $f(x)$ the rate of information flow is finite.
 Consequently, in finite time the process will obtain only a finite amount of information about $x$, on the basis of which it will output a finite amount of information about $f(x)$.
 This is just the definition of continuity of $f$ phrased in terms of information flow rather than $\epsilon$ and $\delta$.
 Notice that we are _not_ assuming that $f$ is computable because we do not want to make the rather sweeping assumption that all physical processes are computable.

-The conclusion is that _&#8220;all functions are continuous&#8221;_, including those that witness truth of statements.
+The conclusion is that _“all functions are continuous”_, including those that witness truth of statements.

 You might be thinking that an [analog-to-digital converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter) is a counterexample to the above argument.
 It is a device which takes as input an electric signal and outputs either 0 or 1, depending on whether the voltage of the signal is below or above a given threshold.
 Indeed, this would be a discontinuous function, if only such converters worked _exactly_.
 But they do not, they always have a tolerance level, and the manufacturer makes no guarantees about it working correctly very close to the threshold value.

-A useful exercise is to think about the difference between &#8220;all functions are continuous&#8221;, &#8220;potentially all functions are continuous&#8221;, and &#8220;all functions are potentially continuous&#8221;.
+A useful exercise is to think about the difference between “all functions are continuous”, “potentially all functions are continuous”, and “all functions are potentially continuous”.
 Which one does the above argument about finite rate of information processing support?

 #### Local truth